Raspberry and Dark Chocolate Popcorn Truffles Recipe

 These raspberry dark chocolate truffles have something surprising inside: yummy caramel and raspberry popcorn with dark chocolate, of course I’m talking about Popcorn Shed’s Berry-licious gourmet popcorn.
 If they are absolutely irresistible on their own imagine pairing them with rich, melt-in-your-mouth truffles.

-I seriously recommend you to try this recipe and serve these truffles at your next Christmas party or New Year’s Eve dinner; they are easy, vegan-friendly, delicious and everyone will think you’re the best host ever. ;-)
+I seriously recommend you to try this recipe and serve these truffles at your next Christmas party or New Year’s Eve dinner; they are easy, vegetarian, delicious and everyone will think you’re the best host ever. ;-)

 (makes 24 truffles approx.)